DmitryAstafyev/safeevents/README.md

 # safeevents
 SafeEvents is a very simple event emitter with basic feature: this library prevents loops.
-This solution was developed for front-end usage.
+This solution was developed for front-end usage, but can be used and on nodejs level.
 ## Install
 Just attach library to your HTML page.
 ```html